AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Results and Discussion

 \subsection{Analysis of the Genetic Transfer between Tasks}

 In this section we analyze the genetic transfer across the different instances considered in this experimentation.
-For conducting this examination, we focus our attention in the proposed AT-MFCGA.
-Furthermore, we perform four separated analysis, each one dedicated to each of the deemed problems.
+To conduct this examination, we focus our attention on the proposed AT-MFCGA.
+Furthermore, we perform four separate analyses, one for each of the problems considered.
 For this reason, we will use the inter-task interactions occurred along the 20 repetitions of the four tests cases dedicated to each problem: \texttt{TC\_TSP}, \texttt{TC\_VRP}, \texttt{TC\_QAP} and \texttt{TC\_LOP}.
 We have chosen these test cases in order to concentrate on positive and negative transfers within instances belonging to the same family of combinatorial optimization problems.
-As mentioned at the beginning of Section \ref{sec:exp}, being different problems, we assume the existence of negative transfer in every inter-problem interaction.
-Thus, the main goal with this study is i) to get a glimpse of the positive knowledge transfer among problem tasks; ii) to discover synergies between them; and iii) to empirically gauge inter-task interactions.
+As mentioned at the beginning of Section \ref{sec:exp}, as we are dealing with different problems, we assume the existence of negative transfer in every inter-problem interaction.
+Thus, the main goal of this study is i) to get a glimpse of the positive knowledge transfer among problem tasks; ii) to discover synergies between them; and iii) to empirically gauge inter-task interactions.

 It is interesting to mention here that both MFCGA and AT-MFCGA are particularly well suited for conducting this genetic transfer analysis.
 This is so by virtue of the replacement strategy of these methods, namely, the \textit{local improvement selection mechanism} (Section \ref{sec:MFCGAprel}).
 As such, in MFCGA and AT-MFCGA an individual $\mathbf{x}_i$ of the population is only replaced if any of the solutions created as a result of \texttt{crossover} ($\mathbf{x}_i^{crossover}$) or \texttt{mutation} ($\mathbf{x}_i^{mutation}$) outperforms $\mathbf{x}_i$ in terms of its best performing task (skill factor).
-In this way, in cases in which $\mathbf{x}_i^{crossover}$ replaces $\mathbf{x}_i$ we can ensure that a positive transfer of genetic material has occurred from $\mathbf{x}_j$ to $\mathbf{x}_i$ (see Section \ref{sec:MFCGA} and Algorithm \ref{alg:MFCGA} for details on the notation).
-In the context of the considered problems, this transfer is materialized through the insertion of part of $\mathbf{x}_j$ into the genetic structure of $\mathbf{x}_i$, conceiving this process as a positive contribution of task $\tau^j$ to task $\tau^i$.
+As such, in cases in which $\mathbf{x}_i^{crossover}$ replaces $\mathbf{x}_i$ we can ensure that a positive transfer of genetic material has occurred from $\mathbf{x}_j$ to $\mathbf{x}_i$ (see Section \ref{sec:MFCGA} and Algorithm \ref{alg:MFCGA} for details on the notation).
+In the context of the problems considered, this transfer is materialized through the insertion of part of $\mathbf{x}_j$ into the genetic structure of $\mathbf{x}_i$, conceiving this process as a positive contribution of task $\tau^j$ to task $\tau^i$.